bgschiller/bgschiller.github.io/src/content/blog/2025/02/07/the-best-ts-result.md

 });
 ```

 Surprisingly, we can still do this with full type-safety.
+The trick is to allow ourselves to throw an exception, since it's the only way for `unwrap` to halt execution through the function, then immediately catch it.
 Here's what the implementation looks like:

 ```ts
 type Unwrap<E> = <T>(result: Result<T, E>) => T;